signalfx/splunk-opentelemetry-examples/gen-ai/lite-llm-proxy/README.md

 # LiteLLM Proxy Example with Splunk

-[LiteLLM Proxy](https://docs.litellm.ai/) provides a centralized, unified interface to more than 100 different types of LLMs.
+[LiteLLM Proxy](https://docs.litellm.ai/) provides a centralized, unified interface to more than 100 different types of LLMs (including OpenAI, Anthropic, AWS Bedrock, Google Gemini, etc).
 It includes the ability to track LLM usage and cost.

 This example demonstrates how the
 [Splunk Distribution of OpenTelemetry Python](https://help.splunk.com/en/splunk-observability-cloud/manage-data/instrument-back-end-services/instrument-back-end-applications-to-send-spans-to-splunk-apm./instrument-a-python-application/about-splunk-otel-python)